Thea’s Top 2 Ted Talks for a Tuesday

-Lately I’ve been busy leaving one role (at NSDesign) to embark on another (for myself),…I’ve research to do for a radio appearance (tomorrow, rather aptly, is about Outsourcing on Mac and Co on BBC Radio Scotland),…. or content to be written for that client’s website…..social media links to be posted for these other guys,…and don’t even get me started on the business start-up tasks that I should be doing right now (instead of blogging)…
+Lately I’ve been busy leaving one role (at NSDesign) to embark on another (for myself).
+I’ve research to do for a radio appearance (tomorrow, rather aptly, is about Outsourcing on Mac and Co on BBC Radio Scotland).
+Then there’s content to be written for that client’s website…..
+I have social media links to be posted for these other guys,… Don’t even get me started on the business start-up tasks that I should be doing right now (instead of blogging)…

-Things like: Decide on a name, write the Business plan, open the bank account, write the curriculum that I’m teaching etc. So that all being said, it’s a perfect time to be watching the videos I’ve just been watching as I made and ate my dinner.
+Things like: Decide on a name, write the Business plan, open the bank account, write the curriculum that I’m teaching etc. So that all being said, it’s a perfect time to be watching the videos I’ve just been watching.

 After that talk finished, I typed in something like “work balance” and up came Carl Honore’s talk in England.
-It’s all about SLOWING DOWN.
+It’s all about “slowing down”.
 Something I need to do so enjoyed it too.

 July 30, 2013 · www.ted.com · Journalist Carl Honore believes the Western world’s emphasis on speed erodes health, productivity and quality of life.
 But there’s a backlash brewing, as everyday people start putting the brakes on their all-too-modern lives.
 Journalist Carl Honore is best known for his advocacy of the Slow Movement.
 His book In Praise of Slowness dissects our speed-obsessed society and celebrates those who have gotten in touch with their “inner tortoise.”
 Full bio and video here.